 While there are many double edge razors available today, there are substantially fewer Injector-type razors.
-In fact, I only know of two “new” Injector-style razors: this design, available from Amazon and a few other retailers; and the Supply Single Edge razor.
-There was a fairly recent example of an Injector razor based on the old Schick Type O Injector (the last design Schick produced, in Japan) but they do not appear to be available anymore.
+In fact, I only know of three “new” Injector-style razors: this design (with unfortunately spotty quality control), available from Amazon and a few other retailers, the Parker Adjustable Injector, and the Supply Single Edge razor.
+For more in-depth information check out Sharpologist’s review of the Parker Adjustable Injector and the Supply Single Edge Razor.

 Double Edge Razor Handle And Head